Barakkol33/docs/defensive-programming/README.md

   - Use indirection tables with integrity checks (hash-based validation).
 - Tradeoffs:
   - Raises bar for attackers but must be done correctly (key management, protection of decoding routine).
-  - Can be combined with CFI and hardware-assisted pointer authentication (e.g., ARM PAC or Intel MPX-like approaches) for stronger guarantees.
+  - Can be combined with CFI for stronger guarantees.

 ## Trusted Platform Module (TPM)

 A Trusted Platform Module (TPM) is a hardware security module (a discrete chip or firmware module) that provides secure cryptographic functions and protected storage for keys, measurements, and attestation — designed to resist software-based attacks.